 As always, recordkeeping 401(k) providers can vary significantly in that some deliver more services while others promise less cost.
 Case in point, Paychex is the top 401k provider in the country based on number of plans.
 However, Paychex does not make the top 10 list based on assets ($.)
 How can this be?
 The reason is that Paychex shines as a provider for start up and smaller plans, i.e. plans with smaller assets and/or fewer participants.
 Like everything in life, there is no one-size-fits-all solution that is best for everyone.
 Therefore, plan sponsors need to maintain a process for evaluating their changing needs and proactively engaging the best service providers to meet those needs.

 Your Needs Are a Moving Target

 Don't ignore your 401(k) plan and allow it to become stagnant.
 Even if your plan is set up perfectly today, it's not guaranteed that it will be perfect 5 years from now.
 Plan assets grow and the number of participants change.
 Therefore, it is a best practice to review your plan regularly to see if plan design changes can be implemented to benefit participants and make sure that your costs are reasonable.
 Further, you need to keep up on regulatory changes to keep your plan compliant.
 If your company's needs have changed dramatically, it could call for a complete change in 401(k) providers.

 We Can Help

 The process of reviewing your plan does not have to be difficult or time consuming.
-Whether you are trying to improve an existing plan or setup a new one, considering watching our 30-minute webinar where we discuss common 401(k) mistakes to avoid and ways to optimize your retirement plan.
-We want to help you ensure that you are working with the best 401(k) service providers for your company and its employees.
+Whether you are trying to improve an existing plan or setup a new one, consider watching our 30-minute webinar where we discuss common 401(k) mistakes to avoid and ways to optimize your retirement plan.
+We want to help ensure that you are working with the best 401(k) service providers for your company and its employees.

 Researching 401(k) Service Providers?
 Don't miss reading this article...